Warning: May Cause Severe Sunburns, Sand in Uncomfortable Places, and an Uncontrollable Urge to Shout ‘Cowabunga!’

 Exmouth is a town on the Coral Coast of Western Australia, a 15-hour drive north of Perth.
 Turquoise Bay is on the edge of Ningaloo Reef and is brilliant for swimming, snorkeling or just relaxing.

 Don’t miss the famous drift snorkel, swim out a few meters and let the current carry you north, exiting before the sandbar which is prone to powerful currents!
-Seriously, you are five footsteps away from one of the world’s best and most pristine reef systems.
+Seriously, you are five footsteps away from one of the world’s best and most pristine reef systems of Western Australia.

 Bio: Brooke Constance White is a freelance writer/blogger living in coastal Rhode Island.
-She’s a lover of cooking, traveling, gardening, reading and swimming in the ocean and has written for Eating Well Magazine, the Edible Communities, Patch, among others.
+She’s a lover of cooking, traveling (to places like Western Australia), gardening, reading and swimming in the ocean and has written for Eating Well Magazine, the Edible Communities, Patch, among others.
 Follow her adventures on her Instagram @brookiecw.